-Date

-Additional accountability statement where work has been previously submitted

-I have set out in an attached statement the details regarding the circumstances under which this paper or parts thereof has been previously submitted.

-I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.

-I hereby declare that the submission of this paper is in keeping with the permission granted.
+Name Signature Date Additional accountability statement where work has been previously submitted I have set out in an attached state under which this paper or parts there ment the details regarding the circumstances of has been previously submitted. • ion from my Supervisor/Lecturer/Instructor per and I have attached a copy of that written I hereby declare that the submission granted. of this paper is in keeping with the permission Name Signature Date

-Name

-Signature

-Date